srcdev/nuxt3-pinia-i18n-storybook/README.md

 ## Running Storybook

-Due to Storybook not fully supporting latest version on NPM, requires node v16.19.0 (npm v8.19.3)
+Due to Storybook not fully supporting latest version on NPM, requires node v16.19.0 (npm v8.19.3) Shoutout to [BudiSalah](https://github.com/BudiSalah) for their [suggestions](<https://github.com/storybookjs/storybook/issues/20312#issuecomment-1417098012>) on installing Storybook with Nuxt3/Vite

 ```bash
 nvm use